zhihengGet/lexical-svelte/README.md

 <script lang="ts">
 	import '@unocss/reset/tailwind-compat.css'; //using unocss reset
 	//import 'uno.css';
-	import 'lexical-svelte-runes/uno.css'; // import all the generated class name, if you have uno or tailwind, you can ignore this by making sure your tw/uno process this package import 'lexical-svelte-runes/index.css'; // react playground css
+	import 'lexical-svelte-runes/uno.css'; // import all the generated classname, if you have uno or tailwind, you can ignore this import 'lexical-svelte-runes/index.css'; // react playground css
 	import * as Editor from 'lexical-svelte-runes/editor';